 What is Withholding Tax in Saudi Arabia: Complete Guide 2025

-Withholding tax is one of the most important components of the tax system in the Kingdom of Saudi Arabia.
-It is defined as the tax imposed on non-residents or taxable persons under the income tax system for money they receive from providing certain services from any source within the Kingdom of Saudi Arabia.
-In this comprehensive guide, we will cover everything you need to know about withholding tax in Saudi Arabia.
+Withholding tax is one of the most important components of the tax system in Saudi Arabia, defined as the tax imposed on non-residents or taxable persons under the income tax system, in exchange for money received from providing certain services from any source in Saudi Arabia.
+This comprehensive guide covers everything you need to know about withholding tax in Saudi Arabia.

 Definition of Withholding Tax in Saudi Arabia

 Withholding tax is a direct tax deducted from amounts received by non-residents from sources within the Kingdom.
-The application of withholding tax began in 2004.
-This tax aims to ensure the collection of taxes due from non-resident individuals and companies that generate income from Saudi sources.
+Implementation of withholding tax began in 2004.
+This tax aims to ensure collection of taxes due from non-resident individuals and companies that generate income from Saudi sources.

 Historical Background